reshnaz/ACADGILD_frontEndWebDev_Session9-10_Project-I/Project_Synopsis.md

 ### Home Page (http://localhost:4200/movieHome):
 1. IMDB Icon: Present constantly on all pages of the app.
 Clicking this form anywhere will navigate user to home page.
-2. "Add a movie" button: Clicking on this, will navigate the user to a page(http://localhost:4200/addMovie) where new movie information can be entered and added to the database.
+2. "Add a movie" button: Clicking on this, will navigate the user to a page(http://localhost:4200/addMovie) where new movie information can be entered and added.
 3. A jumbotron stating "No Movie Data Available".
 4. A search bar with a "Search Movies" placeholder.